ARM-DOE/pyart/INSTALL.rst

 Frequently asked questions
 ==========================

-Q) I'm getting a segfault or another error in python when using
-     rsl.read_rsl() with IRIS/other files.
+* I'm getting a segfault or another error in python when using pyart.io.read_rsl() with IRIS/other files.

-A)  This is due to a bug in RSL, and can be remedied by adding
-    -fno-stack-protector -D_FORTIFY_SOURCE=0 to the CFLAGS parameter of the makefile of rsl.
+  This is due to a bug in RSL, and can be remedied by adding -fno-stack-protector -D_FORTIFY_SOURCE=0 to the CFLAGS parameter of the makefile of RSL.
 This issue has been reported to the RSL maintainers.

-Q) I'm having trouble getting PyGLPK to compile on my 64-bit operating system.
+* I'm having trouble getting PyGLPK to compile on my 64-bit operating system.
-A) Change the line in the setup.py file from:
+  Change the line in the setup.py file from

   define_macros = macros, extra_compile_args=['-m32'], extra_link_args=['-m32'],

-   to:
+  to

   define_macros = macros, extra_compile_args=['-m64'], extra_link_args=['-m64'],

   Then build and install PyGLPK as recommended in the PYGLPK README.txt file.